ashishkumar-ds/ashishkumar-ds/README.md

 <a href="https://github.com/ashishkumar-ds/data-science-projects/tree/main/etsy-funnel-conversion-analysis">Etsy Funnel Conversion Analysis</a>

-Diagnosed root causes of ~90% cart abandonment at Etsy by analyzing 385K+ event-level user interactions and 19K+ transactions across the purchase funnel.
-Identified payment method friction and lack of checkout transparency as key drop-off drivers, then prioritized UX and incentive optimizations that drove a **+5.2% conversion lift** and **$4.5K incremental GMV** in Q1 2023.
+Analyzed 385K+ event-level user interactions and 19K+ transactions to diagnose root causes of ~90% cart abandonment at Etsy.
+Using funnel drop-off diagnostics and payment method performance analysis, identified high-friction checkout steps and prioritized UX optimizations that drove a **+5.2% conversion lift** and **$4.5K incremental GMV** in Q1 2023.

 **Tools: SQL (Google BigQuery), Tableau**